'Emperor' Sassou seeks to extend long rule in Congo Republic

 “Even if he is given more years, the country will not come out of the water,” he said.

-Ignongui Silla, wearing a matching dress and headscarf showing Sassou’s face, is voting for the president.
+Ignongui Silla, wearing a matching dress and headscarf showing Sassou’s face, said she was voting for the president.

 “It’s better to choose old shoes that you’re comfortable in.
 When you wear new ones they hurt and you can’t go far,” she said.

-Unlike in 2016, when there was unrest after Sassou was declared the winner, little violence is expected in the country of 5.4 million.
+Unlike in 2016, when there was unrest after Sassou was declared the winner, little violence is expected this time, partly because the government signed a peace accord with an anti-Sassou rebel group in 2017.

-But the economic crisis, which began with a 2014 slump in oil prices, and the government’s mountain of debt, much of it owed to oil traders such as Glencore and Trafigura, pose big challenges..
+The economic crisis, which began with a 2014 slump in oil prices, and the government’s mountain of debt, much of it owed to oil traders such as Glencore and Trafigura pose big challenges.

 Drawn-out negotiations over restructuring those debts has delayed implementation of a bailout from the International Monetary Fund (IMF) agreed in 2019.